How It Works

 Radhflow is a compiled agent platform.
 Traditional AI agents call an LLM on every execution.
 Radhflow calls AI once — at creation time — and runs deterministic code from that point forward.

-Section titled “1.
-Describe”You describe a pipeline in natural language or YAML.
+Section titled “AI phase: what happens at creation time”You describe a pipeline in natural language or YAML.
 Plain English works.
 Structured YAML works.
 A mix of both works.

 Every generated artifact is a file in your Git repository.
 You can read it, edit it, diff it, review it in a PR.

-Section titled “3.
-Execute”The runtime walks the graph.
+Section titled “Execution phase: what runs”The runtime walks the graph.
 It resolves edges, validates schemas, and runs each node in topological order.
 Every node executes real code — SQL queries via DuckDB, shell commands via nix-shell, HTTP calls via fetch.
 No LLM in the loop.

 [read-leads] Read 1,204 rows from Google Sheet[score] Computed engagement scores via SQL[filter-top] 242 rows matched (top 20%)[push-crm] Pushed 242 contacts to HubSpot

 Pipeline completed.
 4 nodes executed in 2.1s.
-0 tokens used.Flow diagram
+0 tokens used.File system layout after generation

 Section titled “Why this matters”Zero runtime cost.
 AI runs once at creation time.
 Every subsequent execution uses zero tokens.
 A pipeline that runs hourly for a year costs the same as one that runs once.